Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-app/create-application.md

 You now need to create a Nexmo [Application](/conversation/concepts/application).
 In this step you create an application capable of handling voice use cases.

-**1.** First create your project directory if you've not already done so.
+**1.** Create your project directory if you've not already done so.

 ``` shell
 mkdir nexmo-tutorial